broadinstitute/cromwell/README.md

 ### Spark Environment

 The Spark backend assumes Spark is already installed, and it constructs the spark submit command with the `SPARK_HOME` environment variable if set.
-Otherwise backend creates command `spark-submit` without a fully qualified path to `spark-submit`.
+Otherwise backend creates command `spark-submit` without a fully qualified path to `spark-submit`.Also, it is important to set environment variable `HOSTNAME` to master machine ip or hostname, that is accessible by spark backend.
+That can be done by setting either in `~/.bashrc or profile like "export HOSTNAME=<machine ip>" `

 Supported File Systems as follows: